DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 ## Your classroom placements

-You should get 120 days of classroom experience as part of a postgraduate or 3 year undergraduate teacher training course.
+You should get 120 days of classroom experience as part of a postgraduate teacher training course.

 Your placements will be in a minimum of 2 schools.
 Through your placements, you’ll have the opportunity to teach, plan, observe and research.